jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 Some of the CAGED chord shapes are awkward or even impossible to play completely.
 Some CAGED grips,
 like barre chords,
-can lead to significant pain if done improperly,
+can lead to significant pain if done improperly.

 Pain is a signal from our bodies that we are doing something wrong.
 If we ignore the pain and don't change what we're doing,